MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/define-settings-parent-child-cases.md

 2. In the Customer Service Hub site map, go to **Service Management** and select **Case Settings** > **Parent Child Case Settings**.

-3. In the **Case Settings** dialog box, select the attributes that the child case will inherit from the parent case.
+3. In the **Case Settings** dialog, select the attributes that the child case will inherit from the parent case.

    You can view **Available** and **Selected** attributes in the form of two lists.
 Using the arrows **>**, **<**, **>>**, and **<<**, you can move the attributes from one list to another.